 Last month as Thru sent out the annual Service Level Agreement (SLA) compliance letters for 2012, I was reminded of the great importance a reliable SLA plays in managed file transfer (MFT).
 The ability to establish and maintain an SLA is a major differentiator between enterprise solutions and consumer-focused technologies attempting to sell to businesses.

-Imagine, for example, a business person who has a deadline to delivery a very important document.
+Imagine, for example, a business person who has a deadline to deliver a very important document.
 He attempts to transfer it using the company’s approved MFT service but finds that the service is down.
-Rather than waiting for it to come back up, he will immediately go to his personal consumer dropbox solution, greatly jeopardizing security.
+Rather than waiting for it to come back up, he will immediately go to his personal consumer file storage solution, greatly jeopardizing security.

 What makes this worse is the fact that in a large business this will not be just one person, but many.
 Suddenly, a portion of the enterprise’s most important and current data is unprotected and available to anyone else who knows how to access these unsecure applications.
 If the service has a reputation for being unreliable, many employees will abandon trying to use it altogether and relapse to their consumer solutions, even in violation of corporate policy.

 All vendors would offer a formal SLA if they were capable of doing so, but most find it impossible because they cannot guarantee claims due to technical deficiencies.
 Thru has worked diligently over the years to ensure that all hardware and technology is the most reliable in the business rather than cutting costs at quality’s expense.
 This focus on infrastructure and reliability has enabled us to provide one of the best SLAs in the business and more importantly, to keep it.

 Feel free to contact us if you would like to learn more about our SLA.